-The Oak Hill Study Committee met last night to discuss the future of Oak Hill—a 66-acre parcel owned by the Town of Chelmsford.
+The Oak Hill Study Committee met last night to discuss the l—a 66-acre parcel owned by the Town of Chelmsford.
 Oak Hill is located in North Chelmsford near the current Deep Brook conservation land.

 The needs for Chelmsford have run the gamut: from the site of a solar park, to space for a dog park, or even simple conservation land.

 During the meeting, the committee read into the record a letter from Chelmsford Housing Authority that said they had no plans for developing Oak Hill into affordable Housing.
 That letter can be read as a PDF to the right.

 The committee saw presentations from several individuals during their meeting in support of various uses for Oak Hill.
 Ken Dews spoke before the commission to petition for the land to be accessible to the town’s boy scouts for overnight camping trips.

 “Chelmsford does have a very large, active Boy Scout presence,” he said.
 “To have a local, convenient place to camp out to learn skills in the woods would be a big boon.”

 Currently, many Boy Scout troops in Chelmsford travel to Carlisle for camping.
 Dews believes Oak Hill can remedy the time spent traveling.

 “Having a local (area) means you (…) don’t have to make a big commitment and travel long distance.
 From what I’ve seen of the Oak Hill parcel (…) I do think it would be suitable for camping.”